 With the use of CERamic REconstruction CAD/CAM, Dr. Barganier, Dr. Bale, Dr. Zuffi, and the whole Carolina Complete Dental team have the ability to create long-lasting, extremely precise tooth restorations in an unlimited number of configurations.
 In the past, this process was long and inconvenient, involving multiple visits to the office.
 However, CAD/CAM technology has enabled your dentist to create and fit you with customized, smile enhancing tooth restorations in a single visit!

 If you have any questions about what CEREC® technology can do for you, give us a call and we’ll schedule an appointment in our conveniently located Goose Creek office.

-Carolina Complete dentists, Dr. Barganier and Dr. Bale and their team have spent many years training to give you the highest quality dental care.
+Carolina Complete dentists, Dr. Barganier, Dr. Bale, Dr. Zuffi and their team have spent many years training to give you the highest quality dental care.
 Our Goose Creek, SC practice is equipped with industry-leading dental technology that allows us to deliver the best standard of care in the most convenient, and comfortable manner.

 Our cutting-edge digital X-ray technology simplifies the treatment process by producing higher quality images in less time, all the while reducing your exposure to radiation.
-That means you spend less time in the office and Carolina Complete dentists Dr. Barganier and Dr. Bale have better tools to help craft the perfect treatment plan for your needs.
+That means you spend less time in the office and Carolina Complete dentists Dr. Barganier, Dr. Bale and Dr. Zuffi have better tools to help craft the perfect treatment plan for your needs.

 Give us a call and we’ll answer any questions you may have!